cloudposse/actions/github/slash-command-dispatch/README.md

 It expects one of the [five repository permission levels](https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization), or `none`.
 From the least to greatest permission level they are `none`, `read`, `triage`, `write`, `maintain` and `admin`.

-Setting `write` as the required permission level means that any user with `write`, `maintain` or `admin` will be able to execute commands.
+Setting `write` as the required permission level means that any user with `write`, `maintain` or `admin` permission level will be able to execute commands.

-Note that `read`, `triage` and `maintain` only make sense for organization repositories.
+Note that `read`, `triage` and `maintain` are only applicable to organization repositories.
 For repositories owned by a user account there are only two permission levels, the repository owner (`admin`) and collaborators (`write`).

 #### `dispatch-type`

-By default, the action creates [repository_dispatch](https://developer.github.com/v3/repos/#create-a-repository-dispatch-event) events.
+By default, the action creates [repository_dispatch](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#repository_dispatch) events.
 Setting `dispatch-type` to `workflow` will instead create [workflow_dispatch](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#workflow_dispatch) events.
 There are significant differences in the action's behaviour when using `workflow` dispatch.
 See [workflow dispatch](docs/workflow-dispatch.md) for usage details.